page_title_detailed

 • In premenopause, your ovaries make most of the estrogen in your body and you have regular periods.

-• In perimenopause, your ovaries make less estrogen as your body prepares to stop your regular menstrual cycle.
-You may have periods once in a while, but they do not happen regularly.
-You may also experience hot flashes and heaving bleeding during your period.
+• In perimenopause, estrogen levels fluctuate as your body prepares to stop your regular menstrual cycle.
+You may have periods once in a while, but they may not happen regularly.
+You may also experience menopausal symptoms such as hot flashes and heavy bleeding during your period.

 Natural menopause and medical menopause are two different experiences.